 Making sure you have a good hashtag strategy and pin consistently to further your Pinterest marketing strategy.
 A good rule of thumb when starting is to pin 20-30 pins per day with 50% of them being products or services that bring clients back to you.
 So your 50% of pins could be a mix of products and blog posts or other promotional content.

-When you are pinning to Pinterest, you want to make sure you are not only doing a bunch of bursts.
-Keep in mind that your followers are likely to see your pins, so if one day all they see is a bunch of stuff on a specific topic they could get annoyed and no longer interact with you.
+Keep in mind that your followers are more likely to see your pins, so if one day all they see is a bunch of stuff on a specific topic they could get annoyed and no longer interact with you.
 Scheduling your content can help with this drastically.
+Schedules will help spread those pins out and make it less spammy for your followers.

 Another thing you need to consider when pinning is the timing of when your followers are most likely to be active.
 The more they interact with your pins, the more likely they will get shared.
 The more often they get disbursed, or the post is liked, the more they are prioritized across Pinterest.